DocumentationBook/SphinxDocumentation/tutorial/events/index.rst

    From here, you understand that in order to read the object properties, you need to know the ``sphinx.config.Config`` structure.
    You will find it in the ``sphinx/config.py`` file.
 Well, but which of its properties contain the configuration parameters collected at this moment?
-To answer this question, look at the statement collecting this data before the notification is issued.
+To answer this question, look at the statement that atars collecting this data before the notification is issued.
    This is ``self.config.init_values()`` in the ``sphinx.application.py`` file.
    Look at the ``init_values()`` definition in the ``sphinx.config.Config`` class.
    You will notice that it collects initial values in the ``_raw_config`` dictionary.